apache/apisix-ingress-controller/docs/en/latest/deployments/azure.md

 #
 -->

-This document explains how to install Ingress APISIX on [Auzre AKS](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes#:~:text=Azure%20Kubernetes%20Service%20(AKS)%20makes,managed%20Kubernetes%20cluster%20in%20Azure.&text=The%20Kubernetes%20masters%20are%20managed,clusters%2C%20not%20for%20the%20masters.).
+This document explains how to install Ingress APISIX on [Azure AKS](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes#:~:text=Azure%20Kubernetes%20Service%20(AKS)%20makes,managed%20Kubernetes%20cluster%20in%20Azure.&text=The%20Kubernetes%20masters%20are%20managed,clusters%2C%20not%20for%20the%20masters.).

 ## Prerequisites